wolearyc/ramannoodle/docs/source/io.rst

 Interfacing with first-principles software
 ==========================================

 Ramannoodle includes routines for reading and writing files used by quantum chemistry software.
 Currently, ramannoodle only supports VASP.
-However, we hope to include interfaces with other codes in future versions.
+We hope to include community-contributed interfaces with other codes in future versions.

 IO
 ---